oracle/python-oracledb/doc/src/user_guide/bind.rst

     for row in cursor:
         print(row)

+When using this technique, it is important to review the database optimizer plan to ensure it is efficient.

-For efficiency, retain the return value of ``gettype()`` for reuse where possible instead of making repeated calls to get the type information.
+Since this ``TABLE()`` solution uses an object type, there is a performance impact because of the extra :ref:`round-trips <roundtrips>` required to get the type information.
+Unless you have a large number of binds you may prefer one of the previous solutions.
+For efficiency, retain the return value of :meth:`Connection.gettype()` for reuse where possible instead of making repeated calls to it.

+Some users employ the types SYS.ODCINUMBERLIST, SYS.ODCIVARCHAR2LIST, or SYS.ODCIDATELIST instead of creating their own type, but this should be used with the understanding that the database may remove these in a future version, and that their size is 32K - 1.

 Binding Column and Table Names
 ==============================

-Column and table names cannot be bound in SQL queries.
+Table names cannot be bound in SQL queries.
 You can concatenate text to build up a SQL statement, but ensure that you use an Allow List or other means to validate the data in order to avoid SQL Injection security issues:

 .. code-block:: python